Using Donor Milk in the NICU

 The current eligibility criteria to receive donor milk is:

-- Medically fragile hospitalized babies who are < 2kg in weight or and less than 34 weeks gestation at birth.
+- Medically fragile hospitalized babies who are < 2250g in weight or less than 36 weeks gestation at birth.

 - Some babies requiring gastrointestinal or cardiac surgery may be eligible as determined by their health-care team.